 Are you interested in Spanish horses?
-Here are the top five Spanish horse breeds you should know about.
+Here are the top five Spanish horse breeds that you should know about.

 1. The Andalusian